DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

+# Existing Models
+In the framework, the following models are currently implemented:
+...

 # Adding a new model to the framework

 One can easily add a new model to the Framework by implementing this model as a new class.